seanj06/Burgers-R-Us-P5/README.md

 The design of the overall site is aimed to be eye catching for the users and easy on the eye with a darker theme rather than light.

+### **Target Users**

+- A user looking to order a takeaway online
+- A user who likes to read/add reviews about food
+- A user who likes the convenience of being able to save default delivery info to their profile
+- A user who likes using a recognisable secure checkout method(stripe)

+### **Site Goals**

+- To provide users with the ability to order food for delivery online
+- To provide users with the ability to make an account to save their details
+- To provide users with the ability to write/like reviews
+- To provide users with the ability to contact the site owners about any issues or queries
+- To provide users with the ability to search fro different products in a wide variety of different ways.